StreetSupport/gmhan/content/news-and-events/gmhan-open-space-rolling.md

     Passcode: 349968

-    Upcoming Open Space sessions in September and October will be on the following dates:
+    Upcoming Open Space sessions in September and October will be on the following dates: (all 11am-12.30pm)

     * 7th Sept